-The capital may be expensive, but there are still tons of amazing cheap things to do in London.
-From cheap food and cheap restaurants, to free museums and galleries (where you can see some of the 100 best paintings in London), to lounging in the park, London has more than its share of bargains waiting to be uncovered.
+Counting your pennies?
+Worry not.
+Yes, the capital may be expensive, but there are still tons of great things to do in London on the cheap.
+From bargain restaurants to free museums and galleries (where you can see some of the 100 best paintings in London), to lounging in the park, London has more than its share of cheap activities.

 Cheap nights out in London

 Lobos Meat & Tapas Soho